 Back to the top: (1) We’re trying to isolate the one thing that would be most impactful, and (2) complex decisions feel impossible because of a lack of smaller decisions.
-We’ve made some decisions already, but we need a few more to create complete clarity.
+We’ve made some decisions already, but we need a few more to isolate the one winner.

 We have to decide which attributes are most important.
 Currently we are treating all attributes as equally important—a check mark next to “Endurance” is equal to a check mark next to “Health,” but is that really true?